 In October 2019, Crossroads signed a memorandum of agreement with the University of Ottawa to carry out collaborative research initiatives.
-We are very pleased to welcome a team of experienced researchers and students from the department of Educational and Counselling psychology, including: Dr. David Smith, Ph.
+We are very pleased to work with this team of experienced researchers and students from the Department of Educational and Counselling Psychology, including: Dr. David Smith, Ph.
 D., C. Psych., Professor; Dr. Maria Rogers, Ph.D., C. Psych., Associate Professor; Jessica Whitley, Ph.
 D., Associate Professor.

 CURRENT RESEARCH: Crossroads Children’s Mental Health Centre (CCMHC) and the uOttawa Research Team.

 The Impact of Family Factors on Bullying Involvement